 - Remove to cool on racks.
 Split the muffins with a fork before toasting.
 Enjoy with sweet or savory toppings.

-And there you have it friends: whole wheat English muffins you will not want to stop eating.
+And there you have it friends: sprouted English muffins you will not want to stop eating.
 I mean:

 Thanks so much for spending some time with me today.
-I’m happy to take reader requests like these muffins.
+I’m happy to take reader requests like these sprouted wheat English muffins.
 Just let me know what you’d like me to make!

 Take care, and have a lovely day.